santhisenan/santhisenan/README.md

 ### Hi there 👋

+- 👨🏽‍🎓 I am a Masters student at Nanyang Technological University, Singapore.
+- 🔭 I’m currently working on image segmentation in brain MRIs

 <!--
 **santhisenan/santhisenan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.